 I have a laptop which contains my 30 gigabytes or so of music collection.
-I also have a networked MythTV box hooked into the main AV equipment, with nice speakers etc.; however, dealing with playlists with a remote control and a TV as the UI is awful.
-So ideally, if the laptop could be used as the friendly front-end for MP3 selection, that'd be much better.
+I also have a networked MythTV box hooked into the main AV equipment, with nice speakers etc.; however, dealing with playlists with a remote control and a TV as the UI is awful (I've tried).
+The laptop rules for playlist manipulation and control.

-It turns out this is stunningly easy with the venerable ##esd## (the Enlightenment Sound Daemon).
+It turns out this is stunningly easy with the venerable esd (the Enlightenment Sound Daemon), which supports network playback.
 Here's how.

-STEP 1: On the Mythbox, run this command:
+On the Mythbox, install the esound package and run this command:

 esd -tcp -public -port 5001